harsh183/emp-125/README.md

 ```
 ## Notes

-There are two copies of f20 links (before the folder structure) to ensure old links don't break.
+There are two copies of f20 html files in `dist/` (before the folder structure) to ensure old links don't break.